Butter For Brain Health

 It is worth noting that despite its evident nutritional superiority, there continues to be controversy surrounding this food staple’s role in our diets due largely to its saturated fat content.

-But as we move forward into exploring this debate further, remember how significant dietary choices can be; they have far-reaching impacts on our and environmental sustainability alike.
+But as we move forward into exploring this debate further, remember how significant dietary choices can be; they have far-reaching impacts on our well-being and environmental sustainability alike.

 This makes understanding these controversies even more important as they shape our perceptions about healthy eating habits.